-To see the username of each "connected" remote access user (in the last 15 minutes), run this command (in Expert mode) on VPN Security Gateway:
+To see the username of each "connected" remote access user (in the last 15 minutes), run this command (in Expert mode) on the VPN Security Gateway:

 [Expert@HostName]# fw tab -t userc_rules -f